Maharashtra: Politics

-In the 2024 Loksabha elections, the INDIA grouping which includes the Mahavikas aghadi won a resounding victory with the majority of the state Loksabha seats, however in the Vidhan sabha elections held November 2024 had the opposite result with the Mahayuti coalition of BJP, Shivsena (Shinde), and NCP (Ajit Pawar) winning 80% of the Vidhan sabha seats.
-In December 2024, Devendra Phadnavis became the chief minister of the mahayuti government with Eknath Shinde, and Ajit Pawar being appointed as deputy chief ministers.
+In the 2024 Loksabha elections, the INDIA grouping which includes the Mahavikas aghadi won a resounding victory with the majority of the state Loksabha seats, however in the Vidhan Sabha elections held on November 2024, the Mahayuti coalition of BJP, Shivsena (Shinde), and NCP (Ajit Pawar) winning 80% of the Vidhan sabha seats.
+In December 2024, Devendra Phadnavis became the chief minister of the Mahayuti government with Eknath Shinde, and Ajit Pawar being appointed as deputy chief ministers.
 Election analysts have credited the Ladki Bahin Yojana that made cash transfers to women before the election as attracting a larger number of female voters to opt for the Mahayuti.
 Other factors cited by analysts including greater participation by the RSS in ground level campaigning, continued popularity of Narendra Modi, and dog-whistle call for Hindu Unity using slogans such as «Ek Hai To Safe Hai» (If We're United, We are Strong and Safe against All Threats).
-Meanwhile this Slogan also appealed to the Muslims and a significant Amount of Muslim Votes also returned to MahaYuti in Vidhan Sabha Elections providing them a Super strong Mandate.
+Meanwhile, this slogan also appealed to the Muslims and a significant number of Muslim votes also returned to MahaYuti in Vidhan Sabha elections providing them a super strong mandate.